apache/apisix/doc/plugins/traffic-split.md

 | upstream.upstream_host         | string        | optional    |    |   | Only valid when pass_host is configured as rewrite.    |
 | weighted_upstreams.weight      | integer       | optional    | weight = 1   |  | The traffic is divided according to the `weight` value, and the roundrobin algorithm is used to divide multiple `weight`. |

 The traffic-split plugin is mainly composed of two parts: `match` and `weighted_upstreams`. `match` is a custom conditional rule, and `weighted_upstreams` is upstream configuration information.
-If you configure `match` and `weighted_upstreams` information, then after the `match` rule is verified, it will be based on the `weight` value in `weighted_upstreams`; the ratio of traffic between each upstream in the plug-in will be guided, otherwise, all traffic will be directly Reach the `upstream` configured on `route` or `service`.
+If you configure `match` and `weighted_upstreams` information, then after the `match` rule is verified, it will be based on the `weight` value in `weighted_upstreams`; the ratio of traffic between each upstream in the plugin will be guided, otherwise, all traffic will be directly Reach the `upstream` configured on `route` or `service`.
 Of course, you can also configure only the `weighted_upstreams` part, which will directly guide the traffic ratio between each upstream in the plugin based on the `weight` value in `weighted_upstreams`.

 >Note: 1.
 In `match`, the expression in vars is the relationship of `and`, and the relationship between multiple `vars` is the relationship of `or`.
-2. In the `weighted_upstreams` of the plugin, if there is a separate `weight` field, it indicates the weight value of upstream traffic arriving on `route` or `service`.
+2. In the weighted_upstreams field of the plugin, if there is a structure with only `weight`, it means the upstream traffic weight value on `route` or `service`.
 Such as:

 ```json
 "weighted_upstreams": [